Anderson leads Oklahoma State past No. 12 Iowa State 61-59

 AP Sports Writer

 STILLWATER, Okla.
-(AP) — Avery Anderson scored 18 points, including the go-ahead free throws, and Oklahoma State defeated No. 12 Iowa State 61-59 on Saturday for its first win over a ranked team this season.
+(AP) — Oklahoma State finally got a win over a ranked team after falling short twice this season.

+Avery Anderson was instrumental in Oklahoma State’s 61-59 victory over No. 12 Iowa State on Saturday, scoring 18 points, including the go-ahead free throws.

+Boynton said the fans carried the Cowboys on a day in which the team made just 16 of 28 free throws and committed 16 turnovers.

+“It’s very rare you can play that way and win, when except for if you have a great, great home court environment,” he said.

-Osun Osunniyi scored 15 points and Gabe Kalscheur added 14 for Iowa State (14-4, 5-2), which had won seven of its last eight games.
+Osun Osunniyi scored 15 points and Gabe Kalscheur added 14 for Iowa State (14-4, 5-2), which was without sharpshooter Caleb Grill for most of the second half.

-Cyclones sharpshooter Caleb Grill spent most of the second half on the bench wearing a back brace and wasn’t in the game in the closing minutes.
+Iowa State coach T.J.
+Otzelberger said Grill’s back was stiffening up and he couldn’t move well, so Grill was on the bench in a brace.
+Before coming out of the game, he was held scoreless for just over 17 minutes — a contrast to his average of 10.9 points per game and 38% from 3-point range.

+“Caleb leads us in minutes played for a reason,” Otzelberger said.
+“And obviously, I think he’s one of the best rebounding guards in the Big 12.
+He’s a tremendous shooter, excellent defender.
+So, yeah, I mean, certainly we’d love to have him down the stretch.
+But you know what?
+They they had their issues and injuries and things, too, and we’re all going to have them.
+That’s part of it.
+So there’s no excuses.”

 Iowa State led 27-11 in the first half.
 The Cowboys cut their deficit to six but didn’t score for nearly three minutes to close the first half, and Iowa State was up 35-25 at the break.
 Osunniyi, who entered the day averaging 8.6 points per game, had four dunks and 12 points in the first half.